jyztintan/tp/docs/UserGuide.md

 Format: `exit`

-### Saving the data
+### File Data

+The file that stores the data of your contacts can be found in the same folder/directory as the Realodex app. (e.g. if you have Realodex installed in your Desktop, the data file can be found in your Desktop as well.)

+#### Saving Data

-Realodex data is saved in the hard disk automatically after any command that modifies it.
+Realodex data is saved in the hard disk as a JSON file automatically after any command that modifies it.
 There is no need to save manually.

-### Editing the data file
+#### Editing the data

 Realodex data is saved automatically as a JSON file `[JAR file location]/data/realodex.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **Caution:**
 If your changes to the data file makes its format invalid, Realodex will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the Realodex to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>